 How we engage with international institutions

 Independent evidence, especially when it’s unfiltered, speaks for itself.
 In the past two years, our field documentation has shaped how the international community understands pushbacks, detention, disappearances, and deaths across several European border contexts.
-Our testimonies and reports have been brought into UN treaty reviews, diplomatic roundtables, high-level special rapporteur inquiries, EU policy briefings and diplomats repeatedly tell us the same thing: without strong and direct evidence, state narratives cannot be challenged.
+In all of the spaces we take our reports, diplomats repeatedly tell us the same thing: without strong and direct evidence, state narratives cannot be challenged.
 This is the gap we work to fill in our consistent engagements.

 Submissions to UN treaty bodies and procedures.